Merchants of Doubt: Reception

 Most reviewers received Merchants of Doubt enthusiastically.

 Philip Kitcher in Science says that Naomi Oreskes and Erik Conway are "two outstanding historians".
 He calls Merchants of Doubt a "fascinating and important study".
 Kitcher says that the apparently harsh claims against Nierenberg, Seitz, and Singer are "justified through a powerful dissection of the ways in which prominent climate scientists, such as Roger Revelle and Ben Santer, were exploited or viciously attacked in the press".

 In The Christian Science Monitor, Will Buchanan says that Merchants of Doubt is exhaustively researched and documented, and may be one of the most important books of 2010.
 Oreskes and Conway are seen to demonstrate that the doubt merchants are not "objective scientists" as the term is popularly understood.
 Instead, they are "science-speaking mercenaries" hired by corporations to process numbers to prove that the corporations' products are safe and useful.
 Buchanan says they are salesmen, not scientists.

 Bud Ward published a review of the book in The Yale Forum on Climate and the Media.
 He wrote that Oreskes and Conway use a combination of thorough scholarly research combined with writing reminiscent of the best investigative journalism, to "unravel deep common links to past environmental and public health controversies".
 In terms of climate science, the authors' leave "little doubt about their disdain for what they regard as the misuse and abuse of science by a small cabal of scientists they see as largely lacking in requisite climate science expertise".

 Phil England writes in The Ecologist that the strength of the book is the rigour of the research and the detailed focus on key incidents.
 He said, however, that the climate change chapter is only 50 pages long, and recommends several other books for readers who want to get a broader picture of this aspect: Jim Hoggan's Climate Cover-Up, George Monbiot's Heat: How to Stop the Planet Burning and Ross Gelbspan's The Heat is On and Boiling Point.
-England also said that there is little coverage about the millions of dollars which Exxon Mobil has put into funding groups actively involved in promoting climate change denial and doubt.
+England also said that there is little coverage about the millions of dollars which ExxonMobil has put into funding groups actively involved in promoting climate change denial and doubt.